Q24/hawaii-packages/README.md

 # Hawaii Packages (@hawaii-framework)

-## Making, versioning and releasing packages
+## Making, updating versioning and releasing packages

 ### prerequisites:
 * Make sure you have an account at [npmjs.com](https://www.npmjs.com)
 * Have yourself added to the [@hawaii-framework](https://www.npmjs.com/org/hawaii-framework/) team
+* Install version-bump-prompt globally: `npm install -g version-bump-prompt`

 ### Create your package
 * Go to `./packages/` and add a directory for you package, keeping naming conventions in mind.